Extensions of Real-Weighted Fractional Arboricity: Conclusion

 \section{Conclusion}

 This paper introduced and studied a conductance--weighted analogue of arboricity built from the density functional

 together with the associated extremal quantity obtained by maximizing over connected subgraphs.
-The guiding theme is that embedding conductances into the unweighted arboricity framework produces an invariant that is both structurally similar to fractional arboricity and also naturally tethered to effective resistance and electrical network geometry.
+The guiding theme is that embedding conductances into the unweighted fractional arboricity framework produces an invariant that is both structurally similar to fractional arboricity and also naturally tethered to effective resistance in electrical network theory.
 On the theoretical side, we developed a usable upper bound for the extremal density in terms of effective resistances in the ambient graph, which is explicit once effective resistances are available.
 The resulting inequality behaves well under scaling, operates cleanly with classical families, and is computable in practice via standard linear algebra.
 A brief computational exhibit complements the theory.
 Using Python, we generated overlay and tightness-ratio plots comparing the baseline density to the explicit certificate across graph sizes.
 We emphasized the hypercube family \(Q_d\), where edge--transitivity implies that all edges share the same effective resistance, so \(\mathrm{CSBound}(H{=}G)\) can be evaluated from a single grounded--Laplacian solve per dimension.
-Both in the all-ones base case and under random two-point conductances, the certificate tracks the observed densities closely, and the tightness ratio trends toward \(1\) as \(d\) grows, supporting the view that the bound is sharp on highly symmetric families.
+Both in the all-ones base case and under random two-point conductances, the certificate is consistently similar in value to the densities, and the tightness ratio trends toward \(1\) as \(d\) grows, supporting the view that the bound is sharp on highly symmetric families.

 There are two natural directions for future work.
 First, we pursue an economics application in which conductances encode intensity or reliability of interactions in a network (such as global trade or social contagion), so that the weighted arboricity functional measures a density that incorporates both combinatorial connectivity and resistance geometry.
 Second, on the purely mathematical side, the objects introduced here invite a more systematic analysis and algebraic formalization: finer structural properties of the extremal functional or limiting behavior under graph operations.
 We expect these two strains, applied network modeling and deeper structural theory, to reinforce each other with computation serving as a useful tool in that pursuit.